MyPublicGitHubAcct/MyGtdProcess/MyGtdProcess.md

 ### Daily - Beginning

 - Review items noted the day or week before and ensure the week's (paper) TODO list includes all of them ordered according to priority.
+It should be clear what today's top thee items are.

 ### Daily - End

 - Review new items and existing weekly items, make updates where needed.
-- Update any status items.
+- Start the next day's notes, including the items needing to be done that day.
+- Track any wins (e.g., goals achieved, things learned) as well a any things that can be done better (potential projects).

+## Not done...yet

+Yes, these should be in a __TODO-List__.

+- Method for tracking goals (e.g., quarterly, yearly, 1/2 decade) by category, including the top three for each period.
+- Method for handling recurring tasks that are far apart e.g., quarterly reviews of goal status.